 - Owner, Waddle and Swaddle Baby Boutique and Community Resource Center - 2000-2009

 - Newborn Care Instructor for Kaiser Oakland and BirthWays

 - Sibling Class Instructor Kaiser and Alta Bates

 - CPR Certified by Red Cross

-I am the mother of two amazing daughters, aged 52 and 31, and the grandmother to two incredible young men in their twenties, and a three year old granddaughter.
-I also have a two year old great-granddaughe and five month old great-grandson
+I am the mother of two amazing daughters, aged 52 and 31, and the grandmother to two incredible young men in their twenties, and a four year old granddaughter.
+I also have a two year old great-granddaughe and nine month old great-grandson

 r.
 I am a proven self-starter with interests in photography, travel and the empowerment of women.